Owner Carolyn Snyder, Enrolled Agent

 Carolyn has been involved with Habitat for Humanity in Rusk County since 2004 when she helped form the local affiliate.
 She serves as treasurer for the recently merged Wild Rivers Habitat for Humanity which serves Burnett, Polk, Rusk and Washburn Counties.
 She was on the original board of directors for Rusk County Community Foundation and was a 4-H leader for more than 30 years – actively involved at the regional and county level.
 She served as Fair Secretary for five years which included a year on the state board.

-Amanda Novak (Snyder), Tax Preparer / Technical Operations Specialist:
+Amanda Novak (Snyder), Enrolled Agent / Technical Operations Specialist:

 Amanda graduated with a BS in Sociology and Criminal Justice from UW-La Crosse then ventured on to UW-Milwaukee to complete a MA in Sociology with an emphasis in statistical analysis.
-She worked as a teaching assistant, research assistant, and instructor before moving back to the area and taking the evening Outreach Center Technician position at the WITC-Ladysmith Outreach Center.
-In addition to providing administrative, tutoring, and proctoring services to students, Amanda teaches classes in social media, resume writing, Microsoft Office, and other computer-based technologies.
+She worked as a teaching assistant, research assistant, and instructor before moving back to the area and taking an administrative position the WITC-Ladysmith Outreach Center.
+In addition to providing administrative, tutoring, and proctoring services to students, Amanda taught classes in social media, resume writing, Microsoft Office, and other computer-based technologies.

 Amanda began her tax-prep career in 2011 – completing an Income Tax course and taking a seasonal position with Snyder Tax Service.
-Around the same time, Amanda also worked as the Greater Ladysmith Area Chamber of Commerce’s Membership Coordinator.
-Due the growth of Snyder Tax Service and a greater need of her skills, she left the Membership Coordinator position to fulfill bigger roles at Snyder Tax Service.
-Amanda hopes to complete the process of becoming an Enrolled Agent very soon.
+Around the same time, Amanda also worked at the Greater Ladysmith Area Chamber of Commerce.
+Due the growth of Snyder Tax Service and a greater need of her skills, she left that position to fulfill bigger roles at Snyder Tax Service.
+Amanda recently completed the process of becoming an Enrolled Agent (EA) and is authorized by the US Department of the Treasury to represent tax clients before the IRS.
+EA status is recognized in all 50 states.

 Kristine Snyder, Payroll Specialist / Office Manager: